Grooming your bull terrier – don’t overdo it

 After brushing your dog, wipe the hair with a wet tissue to get rid of any loose hair.

 Bull terrier allergies

 Bull terriers do tend to have food and environmental allergies.
 The reason for skin reactions can be anything from parasites to food reactions.
-Often environmental things such as oil diffuser in your home may also trigger reactions in your dog.
+Often environmental things such as oil diffusers in your home may also trigger reactions in your dog.
 If you see any skin reactions on your pup, take them to the vet.

 Ticks and parasites